Skip to the main content.

 Feeney and his wife, Helga, left themselves with slightly more than $2 million to live out the rest of their lives in their rented apartment in San Francisco.
 And what I enjoyed learning about Mr. Feeney the most was throughout his life he had the means to fly private anywhere in the world, instead he always flew in coach and preferred a burger at his favorite local Irish restaurant.
 According to Feeney, “you can only wear one pair of pants at a time.”
 What a great example we should all strive to live by!

-Push the Sled blog is written by Dusty Alexander, CEO of Global Shop Solutions, because no matter how good you get (at physical fitness, running a manufacturing business or being an ERP user) you can always work harder, get better, and be humble.
+Push the Sled blog is written by Dusty Alexander, President & CEO of Global Shop Solutions, because no matter how good you get (at physical fitness, running a manufacturing business or being an ERP user) you can always work harder, get better, and be humble.

 Image: Liz O. Baylen/Los Angeles Times, via Getty Images